csdbjc/RL-GCL/README.md

 # RL-GCL
-This repository is the official implementation of ` RL-GCL`, which is model proposed in a paper:
+This repository is the official implementation of ` RL-GCL`, which is model proposed in a paper: **"RL-GCL: Reinforcement Learning-Guided Contrastive Learning for molecular property prediction"**
 ## Brief introduction
 **a.
 Graph Augmentation with Reinforcement.** We want to obtain the corresponding hard molecular augmentation based on the original molecule